-- Update the Water Conservation Master Plan. - Decrease peak demand to average demand ratio to decrease long-term water cost of additional water supply. - Protect our groundwater supply by implementing guidelines and regulations, or an aquifer protection plan.
+- Update the Water Conservation Master Plan. - Decrease peak demand to average demand ratio to decrease long-term water cost of additional water supply and storage.

 East Plum Creek is a key source of renewable water for our community

 Goal #4: Develop plans and preparations for dealing with future droughts.